 An examination of the structure of the radio industry and radio stations.
 Topics will include radio programming formats, use of technology and broadcast sales.
-(Alternate years, offered Spring 2012.)

 COMM 224 Pre-production (3)

 Overview of areas of knowledge and skills ranging from staging and rehearsing actors to the process of media production from conceptualization to production management.
 Course work includes readings, lectures, case studies, and multi-genre assignments in developing hypothetical projects.
 Prerequisite: COMM 217.